-Previously, I was a consultant in Europe, where I helped a number of companies across several different domains and technologies.
-I also learned a great deal about the human factors involved in delivering software projects.
+Previously, I worked a consultant in Europe, where I helped a number of companies across several different domains and technologies.
+I also learned a great deal about the human factors involved in delivering software projects. 😉

 Before starting my career in the industry, I spent some time at the Artificial Intelligence laboratory of the University of Milano–Bicocca and published articles on Genetic Algorithms, Neural Networks, Cellular Automata and Natural Language Processing.